1st Battalion, Parachute Regiment: World War II and Cold War

+Deployment in Northern Ireland

 In the 1970s, the battalion first deployed to Northern Ireland in Operation Banner.
-The battalion was involved in the Ballymurphy Massacre in August 1971, when 11 Catholic civilians were shot dead and many wounded over a two-day period.
+While taking part in Operation Demetrius, the battalion was involved in the Ballymurphy Massacre in August 1971, when 11 Catholic civilians were shot dead and many wounded over a two-day period at the hands of the battalion.
 In January 1972, both the press and some in the Army accused the battalion of brutality against protesters outside Magilligan internment camp.
-A week later, on 30 January 1972, the battalion carried out the Bloody Sunday killings, when they opened fire on unarmed protesters in Derry, leaving 14 Catholic civilians dead and 13 wounded; the greatest killing of British subjects by government forces in one incident since the Irish War of Independence.
+A week later, under Lieutenant Colonel Derek Wilford, on 30 January 1972, the battalion carried out the Bogside massacre (also known as Bloody Sunday), when they opened fire on unarmed protesters in Derry, leaving 14 Catholic civilians dead and 13 wounded; the greatest killing of British subjects by government forces in one incident since the Irish War of Independence.
 The second official inquiry of the killings found 1st Para's actions "unjustified and unjustifiable".
-To date, none of the members of 1 Para have been prosecuted.
+To date, only one soldier, officially known as 'Soldier F', has been prosecuted for his involvement in the massacre.
+He was accused of killing James Wray and William McKinney along with five counts of attempted murder.
+On 23 October 2025, he was acquitted due to a lack of reliable evidence from the two witnesses, Soldier G and Soldier H, although the judge did condemn the battalion's actions in the verdict.
 The battalion was involved in another controversial shooting incident on 7 September 1972, when soldiers shot dead two Protestant civilians and wounded others in the Shankill area of Belfast.
 A unit of the Army's Ulster Defence Regiment (UDR) refused to carry out duties until the battalion was withdrawn from the Shankill.

+Later operations

 The battalion was involved in the NATO operation in Kosovo in 1999, Operation Agricola.
 In 2003, they were deployed to the Persian Gulf for Operation Telic in Iraq where two multiples of No. 8 platoon fought their way out of the town of Majar al-Kabir.
 The battle occurred in June 2003, following the invasion of Iraq.
 During the battle, six Royal Military Policemen of 156 Provost Company were killed by a mob.